gavinlyonsrepo/backupmenu/README.md

 Copyright
 ---------
-Copyright (C) 2017 Gavin Lyons
+Copyright (C) 2018  Gavin Lyons, See LICENSE.md in documentation section for more details.
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public license published by the Free Software Foundation, see LICENSE.md in documentation section for more details